UK-Export-Finance/exip/README.md

 When a new sprint starts - once an "in progress" ticket is ready for PR review, instead of picking up a new feature ticket, we prioritise bug fixes before picking up a new feature ticket.
 This is to ensure that everything works as expected and we don't end up with a large list of bugs in the backlog.

-Recommened: When fixing a bug, write an E2E test first and then fix it.
+Recommended: When fixing a bug, write an E2E test first and then fix it.
 We need a test to make sure the bug doesn't happen again.

 ## Keeping page and fields separated